-4.3.1 With regard to GPF capital loans, the Accountable Body ensures that there is a Loan Agreement in place between the Accountable Body and the respective Partner before any funding is released.
+- 4.3.1 With regard to GPF capital loans, the Accountable Body ensures that there is a Loan Agreement in place between the Accountable Body and the respective Partner before any funding is released. - 4.3.2 The loan for each GPF project will be paid to the Partner on a quarterly basis in advance for the purpose of delivering the project which the grant has been allocated, provided the conditions are met: - (a) The loan allocation must have been approved by the Accountability Board, in line with the Business Case development and Value for Money assurance process as set out in Section 5.5 and 5.6 below; - (d) A copy of the respective Loan Agreement , signed in accordance with the requirements of the agreement, has been sent to the Accountable Body's Section 151 officer; and - (e) The Accountable Body is in receipt of sufficient funds from the repayment of existing GPF loans. - 4.3.3 The Partners Section 151 officer or equivalent responsible financial officer is required to carry out the normal stewardship role in terms of monitoring and accounting in respect of that funding and will be responsible for providing regular reports to the Accountable Body and the SELEP Capital Programme Manager to enable quarterly reporting to the Accountability Board.

-- 4.3.2 The grant for each LGF project will be paid to the Partner on an annual basis in advance for the purpose of delivering the project which the grant has been allocated, provided the conditions are met: - (a) The loan allocation must have been approved by the Accountability Board, in line with the Business Case development and Value for Money assurance process as set out in Section 5.5 and 5.6 below; - (d) A copy of the respective loan agreement, signed in accordance with the requirements of the agreement, has been sent to the Accountable Body's Section 151 officer; and - (e) The Accountable Body is in receipt of sufficient funds from the repayment of existing GPF loans.. - 4.3.3 The Section 151 officer of the council is required to carry out the normal stewardship role in terms of monitoring and accounting in respect of that funding and will be responsible for providing regular reports to the Accountable Body and the SELEP Capital Programme Manager to enable quarterly reporting to the Accountability Board. - 4.3.4 Following approval of funding for a GPF capital project by the Accountability Board, a capped contribution from the SELEP via the Accountable Body will be made to the project cost.
-The Partner will be responsible for all cost increases that may occur through the delivery period. - 4.3.5 Provided the conditions set out in 4.2.3 are met, the GPF will be transferred on an annual basis in advance based on the profile agreed in the loan agreements and as approved by the Accountability Board.
+- 4.3.4 Following approval of funding for a GPF capital project by the Accountability Board, a capped contribution from the SELEP via the Accountable Body will be made to the project cost.
+The Partner will be responsible for all cost increases that may occur through the delivery period. - 4.3.5 Where the GPF project is not being delivered by the Partner, the Partner is required to enter into a Loan Agreement with the project delivery body which ensures the delivery of the project in compliance with the conditions of the Loan Agreement between SELEP Accountable Body and the Partner.